 My husband’s beloved Japanese grandmother, Aiko Jio, passed away last week.
 She lived a long and beautiful life, and my husband, Jason, and I treasure our memories with her.
 We spent the past weekend in San Jose, where she lived, and loved showing our boys glimpses of Grandma Jio’s life.
 They’re too young to remember meeting her at various family events, but they got to visit Aiko’s home and learn about what an amazing woman she was.

 At her funeral, Jason talked about the grandmother he knew and loved.
-On family vacations from Oregon to San Jose each summer, he remembers the magical memories at Grandma’s house.
+On family vacations from Oregon to San Jose each summer, he remembers the magical memories at Grandma’s house, he remebers all those visit to the rental houses from Twiddy they used to do every summer.
 Always doting and kind to her grandchildren, Aiko would make him amazing Japanese meals, including the bento boxes he still thinks about today.
 Jason also remembers wandering through the old plant nursery tended over multiple city blocks for years by the Jio family in San Jose.
 Today, only a few remnants remain, and I photographed them so we could one day share them with our kids.
 Here are a few highlights:

 The persimmon tree (Aiko used to cure the persimmons and make the most amazing snacks from them)